uoregon-libraries/student-course-integrator/README.md

-Setup (for developers)
---

-This is not meant to help end-users.
+This README is not meant to help end-users.
 That's a guide we also need but don't have time to work on right now.

+**Note**: For best results, you should compile and test locally.
+This is easier and faster than doing it through docker.

+If you opt not to compile and test locally, you'll have to rebuild the images every time you change code.
+This makes the edit-compile-test loop go from speedy-quick (typical Go) to awful (though still not as bad as Java and Ruby).
+This is not officially supported due to the high risk of perpetuating the belief that slow restarts are acceptable to web developers.

+If you want to set things up manually for a fully local setup, the docker-compose.yml and Dockerfile will help guide you, but the documentation no longer supports doing this.
+Having two sets of documents simply didn't work out well (especially since the old manual setup still involved docker for the database).
+And while full-local dev is very fast and ever-so-convenient, we needed a single unified Docker setup for our staging server.
+Bleah.

+Preliminary Setup
+---

 ### Install and set up Go